grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Coin," said Percy, showing him one from her pocket.

-"10 coin.
+"Ten coin.
 Both in and out.
 If you go back out today."

 Hemi agreed and paid him an advance.
 Sir Piero made a move to go retrieve his boat, but Hemi asked Cassandra to do it while he showed Sir Piero the control room.
 Even though Bastian and Gregory would continue to execute the actual maneuvering operations, Hemi always thought it was good practice for a pilot to know what the control room of a boat looked like.

 Sir Piero took over command of the _Prospect_.
 He stood on the bridge and lit a cigar that resembled a root vegetable.
 Chomping the torpedo between his teeth, he read the numbers of the channels and water lanes they passed by through borrowed binoculars.
-After a quarter mile or so he had Bastian bring the bow around, and without slowing speed --- and with a great deal of confidence --- plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.
+After a quarter mile or so he had Bastian bring the bow around, and without slowing speed --- and with a great deal of confidence --- he plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.

 They passed along this channel for a long way, through a more residential area with densely clustered huts on either side.
 The gentle wake from the passing submarine washed up under and smacked against the floorboards of the huts.
 In some places children played, jumping from platforms in front of the huts into the thick brown water.
 Percy was concerned one of the children might get it into their heads that they wanted to jump onto the _Prospect_ as it passed, and certainly they were close enough that it could be done.
 But huge steel ships passing close by their tiny wooden homes was a daily and dull occurrence here, and none of the children showed any exceptional interest in her submarine.

 Captain Percy was beginning to find it hard to imagine how there could be a dock that could handle a ship as large as the _Prospect_ in a residential part of the city like this, and she expressed her doubts to Sir Piero.

-"This is a short way," he told her, "we will come out in a larger channel soon, but it is longer around to follow that way from the main channel."
+"This is a short way," he told her.
+"We will come out in a larger channel soon, but it is longer around to follow that way from the main channel."

-The _Prospect_, which so often felt like a small cramped place, suddenly seemed to take on enormous proportions relative to the huts around them.
+The _Prospect_, which so often felt like a small, cramped place, suddenly seemed to take on enormous proportions relative to the huts around them.
 The bow was the length of dozens of huts put together, and from the sail they towered over the low thatched roofs that spread out on either side in a huge field of sprouted homes.
 The passage they were taking, cutting through the dense huts, reminded Percy of rowing a canoe on clear paths through reed patches in a wetland.

 [//]: # (### The Prospect gets stuck in shallow water)

 Bastian suddenly called up from the control room with a sense of urgency.
 "Up on the bridge: the depth-under-keel has a warning light and is showing very shallow --- two meters."

-"Umm, Sir Piero... are you sure there's enough fuckin' water here?"
-Percy asked him."
+"Umm, Sir Piero...are you sure there's enough fuckin' water here?"
+Percy asked him.

 "Plenty of water.
 I have taken many ships through here."

-"But subs... we draft a little fucking deeper you know."
+"But subs...we draft a little fucking deeper, you know."

 "Sub marines.
-Ya ya."
+Ya, ya."

 At that moment the grounding alarm buzzed loudly in the control room.
-Percy flew down the ladder, and stood behind Bastian staring at the wall of gauges.
+Percy flew down the ladder and stood behind Bastian, staring at the wall of gauges.
 The depth-under-keel gauge had a bright red light lit next to it, and the needle was hovering just off the zero pin.
 Percy punched the button that silenced the annoying buzz of the alarm.

-"Piero!"
-She called up to the bridge.
+"Piero!" she called up to the bridge.
 "There is very very little water under us!"

 "It's OK!" he shouted back just as the _Prospect_ came to an abrupt stop.
 Even at the careful speed they had been moving at, the stop was violent enough to jolt them all forward.
 Empty tin coffee cups fell and clanked along the deck while clipboards fluttered through the air.

 The alarm started sounding again and a second red light lit on the depth-under-keel gauge, indicating they were firmly wedged on the bottom.

 "Fuck!"
 Percy yelled, punching the alarm-silence button a second time.
 "Fucking fuck!
-Piero you fucking amateur, what the fuck did you do?
+Piero, you fucking amateur, what the fuck did you do?
 Bastian, power down the fucking motor before we're driven permanently into the muck."

 Bastian pulled the throttle back to zero.
 Percy could hear Hemi and Piero discussing the situation on the bridge.
 Piero's voice was aggravated.
 Hemi was speaking in his usual even tone.
 But Percy could not quite make out what they were saying.
 She climbed to the bridge.

-"Captain Percy, this never happened before."
-Piero said as she came through the hatch.
+"Captain Percy, this never happened before," Piero said as she came through the hatch.
 "The silt underneath sometimes moves around.
 This channel has always been deep enough."

 "For a fucking _loaded_ submarine?
 Or have you just brought fucking empty transport ships through here before?"
 Percy was turning red.

-"I'll get you off, do not worry Captain Percy."
+"I'll get you off, do not worry, Captain Percy."
 He leaned over the hatch and cupped one small hand to the side of his mouth. "'Hoy!
 You at the throttle controls: reverse motor, two knots."

 "And then what?
 Fucking back the whole way out to the main channel?
 It's not like there's room to fucking turn around here."